Sunsphere: Reopening

 On August 27, 2008, the 5th floor was opened as the SkyBox bar and lounge.
 It eventually closed, however, and real estate investor Tony Capiello opened Icon Ultra Lounge in its place, investing $450,000.

 In June 2013, a patron accidentally broke an inside window; nobody was hurt.
 On November 13, 2013, it was announced that Visit Knoxville would update and renovate the 4th floor of the observation deck.

-The Sunsphere observation deck was closed in 2020 due to the Covid-19 Pandemic.
+The Sunsphere observation deck was closed in 2020 due to the COVID-19 pandemic.

-On February 22, 2022, Visit Knoxville reopened the Sunsphere observation deck.
-The flood offers a breathtaking 360-degree view stretching from downtown to the Great Smoky Mountains including World’s Fair Park, the Tennessee River and the University of Tennessee Campus.
-A 1982 World’s Fair timeline, gallery, memorabilia and gift shop await visitors.
+Visit Knoxville reopened the Sunsphere observation deck on February 22, 2022.
+The floor offers a 360-degree view stretching from downtown to the Great Smoky Mountains, including World's Fair Park, the Tennessee River, and the University of Tennessee Campus.
+Visitors can also view a 1982 World's Fair timeline, gallery, memorabilia, and gift shop.

-Admission is $5 per person and free for children under 12.

 In popular culture

 A March 1996 episode of The Simpsons, "Bart on the Road", features the Sunsphere.
 Bart and three friends (Nelson, Martin, and Milhouse) travel to Knoxville to visit the World's Fair, only to learn they are over a decade too late.
 In the episode, the Sunsphere has become a dilapidated storage warehouse for a wig store called the Wigsphere.
 Nelson then throws a rock at the Sunsphere, causing it to topple over and land on top of their rental car, destroying it and stranding them in Knoxville.
+As of 2024, a script of the episode, alongside Simpsons-inspired memorabilia, is on display in the real Sunsphere.

 The Sunsphere has also been called "The Lord's Golf Tee".

-The Sunsphere was the subject of a song of the same name by rapper EG Money in 2022.